Nikkeljohn/python-game/README.md

-# Hungman game
+# Hangman game
-Welcome to hungman game , this is a python terminal game which is deployed to the Heroku.
+Welcome to hangman game , this is a python terminal game which is deployed to the Heroku.
 The main aim of this game is for the user to have fun while guessing a random word within  the given limited life.
 The difficulty of this game is selected by the user.

 The user can play the game at three different levels of difficulty, based on the number of lives they have: 5 lives for EASY, 7 for MEDIUM, and 10 for HARD.
 The player wins the game if they guess the word correctly in the allotted number of guesses; Otherwise the game is over.